-Overall, about 10% of people in the United States have some degree of hearing loss.
+Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss.
+More than 15% of people in the United States have some degree of hearing loss that affects their daily communication, making it the most common sensory disorder.
 The incidence increases with age.
-Although less than 2% of children under 18 have a permanent hearing loss (see see Hearing Impairment in Children), hearing loss during infancy and early childhood can be detrimental to language and social development.
+Although less than 2% of children under 18 have a permanent hearing loss, hearing loss during infancy and early childhood can be detrimental to language and social development.
 Over one third of people over 65 years and over half of people over age 75 are affected.

-The middle ear consists of the eardrum (tympanic membrane) and an air-filled chamber containing a chain of three bones (ossicles) that connect the eardrum to the inner ear (see see Ears : Middle Ear).
+The middle ear consists of the eardrum (tympanic membrane) and an air-filled chamber containing a chain of three bones (ossicles) that connect the eardrum to the inner ear (see Middle Ear).
 The middle ear acts as an amplifier of sound, whereas the inner ear acts as a transducer, changing mechanical sound waves into an electrical signal that is sent to the brain via the nerve of hearing (statoacoustic nerve).
-Middle and inner ear disorders (see Inner Ear Disorders) cause many of the same symptoms, and a disorder of the middle ear may affect the inner ear and vice versa.

-Cancers of the mouth, nose, and throat develop in almost 60,000 people in the United States each year.
-These cancers are more common among men, but the percentage of affected women is rising because smoking has increased among women.
+Cancers of the mouth, nose, and throat develop in almost 65,000 people in the United States each year.
+These cancers are more common among men because males who smoke continue to outnumber females who smoke and because oral human papillomavirus (HPV) infection is more frequent in males.
 Most affected people are between the ages of 50 and 70.
-However, these cancers are occurring more often in younger people.
+However, the cancers caused by HPV, which are primarily oropharyngeal cancers, occur more often in younger people.